blackmagic-debug/bmputil/README.md

 ## Installation

-Binary releases for Linux, Mac (arm64/AArch64) and Windows (amr64/AArch64) are now available with every [release](https://github.com/blackmagic-debug/bmputil/releases).
+Binary releases for Linux, mac OS (amd64/AArch64) and Windows (amd64/AArch64) are now available with every [release](https://github.com/blackmagic-debug/bmputil/releases).
 These should work out-of-the-box with no extra dependencies or software needing to be installed.

-Alternately, you can install directly from [crates.io](https://crates.io/crates/bmputil) with cargo.
+Alternately, you can install directly from [crates.io](https://crates.io/crates/bmputil) via cargo.

 First install Rust on your computer using `rustup`.
-Follow the instructions on the [Rust Lang website](https://www.rust-lang.org/tools/install).
+For this, you can follow the instructions on the [Rust Lang website](https://www.rust-lang.org/tools/install).

 Then, install bmputil using `cargo install bmputil`.
 The tool will be available as `bmputil-cli`.